A foreclosed house for sale, depicting a distressed property.

 How Zombie Homes Can Hurt Homeowners And Neighborhoods

-Leaving your home to “rot,” as it were, doesn’t absolve you of your responsibilities, financial or otherwise.
-If you’ve moved on to another house, or another town, the revenant of your former home can continue to haunt you in a number of ways.
+Abandoning your home doesn’t absolve you of your responsibilities, financial or otherwise.
+If you’ve moved on to another house or town, your former home can continue to haunt you in several ways.

 For example:

-• You may still owe unpaid property taxes that a collector may come to collect.
+• You may still owe unpaid property taxes, which could result in a tax lien.

 • You could still receive a bill for maintenance, upkeep, trash removal and other services.

-• You can accrue fines for your property inadvertently violating zoning laws following your abandonment.
+• You can accrue fines for your property inadvertently violating zoning laws.

-Vacant property can become shelter for squatters and attract vandalism or other crimes.
-This could drive away potential new residents and cause current ones to reconsider if their neighborhood is still safe to live in.
+A vacant property can become a shelter for squatters and attract vandalism or other crimes.
+This could drive away potential new residents and force current ones to reconsider whether their neighborhood is still safe to live in.

 Get approved to refinance.